Ladbrokes owner shares hit record high as investors bet on new MGM bid

-Aug 4 (Reuters) - Shares of Entain (ENT.L), which rejected a takeover offer from MGM Resorts (MGM.N) this year, jumped to a record high on Wednesday after a $4.4 billion asset sale by the U.S. casino group prompted bets of a renewed bid for the British bookmaker.
+Aug 4 (Reuters) - Shares of Entain, which rejected a takeover offer from MGM Resorts this year, jumped to a record high on Wednesday after a $4.4 billion asset sale by the U.S. casino group prompted bets of a renewed bid for the British bookmaker.

 “Investors have been debating the likelihood of MGM returning with an improved bid for ENT since its first unsuccessful bid,” Davy analyst Michael Mitchell said via email.